Proper Insurance® Versus Landlord Insurance – Which is Best For Short-Term Rentals?

 Now that we have thoroughly covered Premise Liability VS Commercial General Liability, let’s go back to the original snapshot of a DP-3 Landlord policy and look into property coverage.

-Loss of Rents: This will pay you the fair market value of lost rental income in the event of a covered loss, and is usually capped at 12 months.
+Loss of Rents: This will pay you the fair market value of lost rental income in the event of a covered loss and is usually capped at 12 months.
 Fair market value is the average rental price found in your area.
-This is not good because short-term rentals have a much higher rental price than fair market.
+This is not good because short-term rentals have a much higher rental price than the fair market.
 The cap at 12 months is also a limitation because in the event of a total loss, depending on the location and quality of the property, it can be 18-24 months until the property is fully rebuilt and back to normal operation.

 The Proper Insurance policy carries “actual loss sustained” business income coverage with NO time limit.
-This is far superior to the loss of rents.
+This is far superior to the loss of rent.
 When you own a business (vacation rental/home sharing), you want business insurance.

 A FEW OTHER IMPORTANT POINTS: